-- The Executive Committee is responsible for approval of credit, investment and other management functions as assigned by the Board of Directors. - The Risk Oversight Committee is tasked with reviewing the sufficiency and effectiveness of the risk management policy, establishing risk management strategies and defining risk appetite to ensure alignment with the Board's directives and policies. - The Technology Committee assists the Board of Directors in formulating long-term strategies, ensuring service integrity, and managing technology risks. - The Audit Committee oversees risk management processes to verify adherence to established protocols, while also reviewing the adequacy, suitability, and effectiveness of the internal control system.
+- The Executive Committee is responsible for considering policies related to business operations, as well as approving matters related to various activities and transactions associated with the bank's business, such as investment approvals, loan and debt restructuring approvals as assigned by the Board of Directors - The Risk Oversight Committee is tasked with reviewing the sufficiency and effectiveness of the risk management policy, establishing risk management strategies and defining risk appetite as well as providing guidance to the bank's Board of Directors on instilling a Risk Culture throughout the organization to ensure alignment with the Board's directives and policies. - The Technology Committee is responsible for assisting the Board of Directors in formulating longterm strategies, ensuring service integrity, and managing technology risks.